 Benayoun eventually hung up his boots in April, following a second spell with Beitar Jerusalem, and is now the club’s ‘professional manager’ (effectively a director of football).

 Big things were expected of Marin after he was signed under Roberto di Matteo’s watch, but he had struggled to make an impact even before the Italian was dismissed.

 The German started just five times for Chelsea, though one of those came in a Europa League win at Sparta Prague, and spent the following three seasons out on loan before eventually securing a permanent move to Olympiakos in 2016.

-If you were to pick one player from the 2012-13 squad to still be on Chelsea’s books in May 2019, Moses probably wouldn’t be top of your list.
+If you were to guess which players from the 2012-13 squad would still be on Chelsea’s books by the time of the next final in May 2019, Moses probably wouldn’t be top of your list.

 Indeed, the Nigeria international would spend the next three seasons out on loan, with Liverpool, Stoke and West Ham respectively, before returning and becoming an integral part of Antonio Conte’s wing-back set-up.

-Moses won’t play against Arsenal in Baku, having joined Fenerbahçe on loan in January, and his stint with the Turkish side is due to run until the end of the 2019-20 season.
+Moses didn’t play against Arsenal in Baku, however, having joined Fenerbahçe on loan in January, and in 2020 he headed out on loan again to join Conte’s Inter.